google/peoplemath/README.md

 ### Authentication

 Authentication using Firebase is in development.
-Currently, only the frontend is implemented, as long as `requireAuth` to `false` in `src/environments/environment.prod.ts` the app will run as expected without authentication.
+Currently, only the frontend is implemented.
+As long as `requireAuth` is set to `false` in `src/environments/environment.prod.ts` the app will run as expected without authentication.